ntnu-itk-autonomous-ship-lab/ship_intention_inference/README.md

 *insert_ais.cpp* reads the AIS data file and uses the intention model.
 For each timestep, it inserts an observation of the ships into the model and writes the intentions at that timestep to an intention file.
 These variables are written to the intention file: mmsi, x, y, and time.
 As well as the intention variables: colreg_compliant, good_semanship, unmodeled_behaviour.
 In addition to the probability of what kind of situation it is in, and the probability that the priority is lower, similar, or higher.

-Historic AIS data is used to find distributions for safe distance and ample time.
+`intention_model_two_ships.xdsl` is used as the intentionModelFile, but can also use `intention_model_three_ships.xdsl` with a few modifications of `insert_ais.cpp`.

-intention_model_two_ships.xdsl is used as the intentionModelFile, but can also use intention_model_three_ships.xdsl with a few modifications of insert_ais.cpp.
+Can also use a different intentionModelFile: `intention_model_with_risk_of_collision.xdsl`.
+This is currently working on a different branch called `riskofCollision`.
+Here the risk of collision is taken into consideration, a risk distance distribution is used and if `r_cpa` is high there is no risk of collision and maneuvers will not affect the intentions.

-Can also use a different intentionModelFile: intention_model_with_risk_of_collision.xdsl.
-This is currently working on a different branch called riskofCollision.
-Here the risk of collision is taken into consideration, a risk distance distribution is used and if r_cpa is high there is no risk of collision and maneuvers will not affect the intentions.
+Also `generate_intention_model.cpp` will generate the intentionModelFile `intention_model_from_code.xdsl`, which will use historic AIS data to find distributions for safe distance and ample time.
+The rest of the prior distributions will directly be transferred from another given intentionModelFIle.

 To evaluate the intentions, by plotting the values from the intention file, a matlab file (*plot_intentions.m*) was used.
 The ship positions and intention variables were plotted with circles moving indicating each timestep.